SWEjaneCodes/PastProjects_Java/README.md

-IMPORTANT: I am unable to work on projects right now as I am currently in school and have to focus on my studies.
-Projects will continue rolling in next summer.
+IMPORTANT: I am unable to work on projects right now as I am currently in school and have to focus on my studies which is why projects will continue rolling in next summer.

 This repository contains the projects I have worked on so far.
 It includes games and bank simulations.